Rafael Devers Preview, Player Props: Red Sox vs. Rays

 Rafael Devers At The Plate

-- Devers has 153 hits to go with a slugging percentage of .509, both of which are best among Boston hitters this season.

-- He ranks 42nd in batting average, 36th in on base percentage, and 17th in slugging among the qualified batters in MLB.
+- He ranks 46th in batting average, 39th in on base percentage, and 20th in slugging among the qualifying batters in MLB.

-- Devers has picked up a hit in 93 of 148 games this season, with multiple hits 47 times.
+- In 62.4% of his 149 games this season, Devers has picked up at least one hit.
+He's also had 47 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.